ValueForge/FundItETC/README.md

 # FundItETC

-FundItETC is an open-source, decentralized crowd funding platform in development for deployment on Ethereum Classic.
+FundItETC is an open-source, decentralized crowd funding platform under development for deployment on Ethereum Classic.

-It is inspired by a JSMastery educational project by [Adrian Hajdin](https:\\jsmastery.pro) to whom we express sincere gratitude.
+It was originally inspired by a JSMastery educational project by [Adrian Hajdin](https:\\jsmastery.pro) to whom we express sincere gratitude.

-In the spirit of the open-source development community and in keeping with the Ethereum Classic Foundation, this project is available to the ETC community for review and feedback.
-Your input and suggestions are welcome and encouraged.
-Please submit your feedback via the Issues tab.
+In the spirit of open-source project development and in keeping with the Ethereum Classic Foundational Principles, this project is openly available for review and feedback.
+Your input and suggestions are welcomed and encouraged.
+Please submit your feedback via repo the Issues tab.

-We need your help!
-If you are interested in contributing to this or any of the upcoming ValueForge projects, please see [here](https://github.com/ValueForge/FundItETC/issues/3).
+## We need your help!

+If you are interested in contributing to this or any of the other upcoming ValueForge projects, please see the information [here](https://github.com/ValueForge/FundItETC/issues/3).

 ## Development environment

-The back-end for FundItETC is a suite of four Solidity smart contracts developed for and deployed to the ETC network.
-It utilizes the OpenZeppelin Solidity library, thirdweb's Web3 and HardHat frameworks.
+The back-end for FundItETC is a suite of four Solidity smart contracts developed for deployment on the ETC network.
+It utilizes the OpenZeppelin Solidity contrat library, thirdweb's Web3 and HardHat frameworks.

-FundItETC will be accompanied by a JavaScript-based UI application and website which is expected to utilize the Tailwind CSS framework.
+FundItETC will be accompanied by a JavaScript-based UI/UX application and HTML website which is expected to utilize the Tailwind CSS framework.

 ## Change log

+### FundItETC v.0.0.1 (unreleased)

-Here are the changes and explanations from the original JSMastery project:
+Here are the changes and explanations from the original JSMastery project's Solidity contract:

-### Solidity

 - Changed the Solidity version pragma to `^0.8.9`, which allows for minor version updates to Solidity 0.8.
 - Added a `payable` modifier to the `owner` field in the `Campaign` struct to indicate that the owner can receive ether.